Konquest/konquest-game/lib/pixi/README.md

-These external files are produced manually.
+These files are produced manually.

 pixi.js
 ---------